Simply LaKita

 Ingredients needed to make dressing in separate bowls and containers on marble surface.

-• Butter - For sautéing the vegetables.
+• Butter - For sautéing the vegetables until soft and fragrant.

-• Eggs - Bind everything together.
+• Eggs - Bind everything together so it slices cleanly.

-• Salt & Pepper - For seasoning.
+• Salt & Pepper - Season to your taste.

 See the full recipe card below with exact measurements and instructions.